talsan/foolcalls/README.md

 ## Usage Patterns
 #### Modules for converting transcript from raw html to json
-- `scrapers.py` contains scraping functions that can be imported to scrape individual transcripts
+- `scrapers.py` provides functions that scrape and structure individual transcripts
 #### Batch Processes for syncing transcripts with your local or s3 filestores:
 - `sync_downloads.py` and `sync_scrapes.py` are wrappers that invoke/queue a series of events (transcripts), keeping local/cloud directories in sync with fool.com
 - Supports local or S3 file-store (see `outputpath` input parameter)